 “Room For Rent,” was scrawled (likely, presumably, almost certainly) in blood on a cut-out piece of brown cardboard, nailed to an ancient faux column of no particular design, painted in whitewash.
 The tacky sign nailed to the non-weight-bearing fake porch-colon was the 'Draw.'
 The sign was there to attract Diablo, unmistakably.

-Diablo rang the doorbell marked 'manager.'
+He rang the doorbell marked 'manager.'
 It was functional.
 The manager had been prompt, "Just tell 'em the manager sent you."
 He pointed to his name-tag.
 Diablo leaned in, and squinted, T - I - N - Y?
 "Tiny, huh?
 Is that ironic?"
-About 6 foot 5 inches of solid Jamaican muscle rippled with laughter, "That is an 'O'," he said, glassy dark brown eyes shining crazy and bloodshot.
+About 6 foot 5 inches of solid Jamaican muscle rippled with laughter, "That is an 'O'," he said, glassy dark eyes shining crazy and bloodshot.
 Tony enjoyed the attention of the large hunting knife planted in his waist belt.
 The terry cloth robe was tied, by and large, but, thankfully, Tony wore boxers to go with his stocking feet and pearly white teeth.

-Diablo received a tour within seconds, entering the south hall, The hideous brick building was three storeys high, and, turns out, located on the way to the welfare office.
+Diablo received a tour within seconds, entering the south hall, The hideous brick building was three storeys high, on the inside, and, turns out, located on the way to the welfare office.
 So.
 Convenient.
 The halls were dim, the walls were thin.
 Small, square, box-like rooms lined both sides of the south hall, and both sides of the north hall, on three floors.
 The hideous building was a warehouse of people, plywood walls separating dozens of raving lunatics, in the manner of separating but containing dangerous and certifiable psychopaths, sociopaths, deviants, and degenerates in a stark, nowhere running maze.
 It stunk of despair and vermin.
 It's a place you might expect to find Munchhausen mom running a killing floor, except fake uncle Ronnie was right.
 She would never see the light of day again.

 Tony the manager lived on the 3rd floor, in the back of the building, It was clear immediately upon stepping in the place, Tony was the manager of a human zoo on three dingy levels, and 'the Luck.'
 Interminable dankness was warmed by an old boiler clanging and clunking from action in the basement to ooze enough heat to keep it occupied under a permanent banishment of sentiment like welcome or contentment.
 Diablo took paperwork, and left by the north hall.
 No elevator was available except for an off-limits freight elevator at the rear, used by the owner exclusively, an old Toronto dowager, according to Tony.
 “To qualify for an emergency welfare supplement from the Province of Ontario, go down the block and across the street.”
 His instructions had been concrete.
 It was perfection, wouldn't you say?